 CLAIM: Paul writes, “God will send upon them a deluding influence so that they will believe what is false…” (2 Thess.
 2:11).
 Why would God intentionally give these people a “deluding influence,” so that they wouldn’t believe in him?

-What exactly is this “deluding influence” (v.11)?
-In context, the deluding influence is not an inner working of the Holy Spirit to deceive people from coming to Christ.
-In context, the “deluding influence” is the Antichrist (v.3) and his “signs and false wonders” (v.9).
-If people believe that this demon possessed (v.9) and horribly wicked man is actually God incarnate (v.4), then they will have fallen prey to the “deluding influence.”
+What is the “deluding influence” (v.11)?
+This certainly doesn’t refer to God working to deceive people from coming to Christ.
+Again, the context states that the “deluding influence” is the Antichrist (v.3) and his “signs and false wonders” (v.9).
+Martin writes, “The phrase (energeian planēs) indicates that God sends to those who have rejected the truth a ‘work of error.’
+The phrase is reminiscent of the earlier comment that the coming of the lawless one will be according to an energeian tou satana, ‘work of Satan’ (v.
+9).
+The lawless one as an agent of deception makes any further ‘delusion’ redundant.”
+Consequently, if people believe that this demon possessed (v.9) and horribly wicked man is actually God incarnate (v.4), then they will have fallen prey to the “deluding influence.”
 Those who believe in Jesus will be impervious to this deceiver.

-The active verb is used (“God will send upon them…”) because this is a form of divine judgment for rejecting the truth.
+Why does the passage make God the active agent in deluding these people?
+Paul uses an active verb (“God will send upon them…”) because this is a form of divine judgment for rejecting the truth in the first place.